-Pamela Reynolds is an experimental ecologist with a background in project management and team science.
-At DataLab she works to connect and train students, faculty and staff with computational tools and thinking to accelerate innovative research.
-Reynolds received her PhD in Biology from the University of North Carolina at Chapel Hill where she studied the biodiversity of the world’s oceans.
-She holds dual bachelor’s degrees in Biological Sciences and Nature and Culture (English) from UC Davis.
-Reynolds returned to UC Davis as a postdoctoral scholar in 2014 to continue co-leading a global research network of environmental scientists (the Zostera Experimental Network).
-Her research interests include applications of data science to promote interdisciplinary research, and developing pedagogy for technical skills and computational thinking.
+Pamela Reynolds is an experimental biologist with a background in team science and project management.
+At DataLab she works to connect and train students, faculty and staff with computational tools and thinking to enable innovative interdisciplinary research.
+Reynolds received her PhD in Biology from the University of North Carolina at Chapel Hill.
+She holds dual bachelor’s degrees in Biological Sciences and Nature and Culture (English) from UC Davis, and for her postdoc co-lead a global research network.
+Her research interests also include developing pedagogy for teaching technical skills.

 Wesley BrooksData Scientist